joelouthan/Theologicus/src/romans/romans08-29b.md

 ## The Text

->Romans 8:29 (CSB) For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.
+>Romans 8:29 For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.

 ## The Support

->Isaiah 48:9–11 (CSB) I will delay my anger for the sake of my name, and I will restrain myself for your benefit and for my praise, so that you will not be destroyed.
+>Isaiah 48:9–11 I will delay my anger for the sake of my name, and I will restrain myself for your benefit and for my praise, so that you will not be destroyed.
 Look, I have refined you, but not as silver; I have tested you in the furnace of affliction.
 I will act for my own sake, indeed, my own, for how can I be defiled?
 I will not give my glory to another.